After the Dark

 ⏱️ Runtime & Duration

-The total runtime of After the Dark is 107 minutes (1h 47m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of After the Dark (2013) is 107 minutes (1h 47m).
+Directed by John Huddles, the film runs for 107 minutes in its complete theatrical version.

 Verdict Summary